-Sofia Jamir’s Shows Off Curvy Bod In Nude Bodysuit On Stairs
+Sofia Jamora Shows Off Curvy Bod In Nude Bodysuit On Stairs

 A second and third photo gave fans a closer look at Jamora.

 The second photo showed the model posing with her left elbow on the stairs above her, as she touched her hair.
 Meanwhile, she extended her right arm in front of her.
-She glanced at the camera over her sunglasses, and gave a fiery look.
+She glanced at the camera over her sunglasses and gave a fiery look.
 The photo also revealed her chunky bracelet on her left wrist, along with multiple rings on her right hand.